 The TRAIN law also mandates the implementation of a fuel marking program to help curb illicit trading of fuel products.
 This program prescribes the marking of all locally-produced and imported gasoline, diesel and kerosene intended for the domestic market.
 It will increase product cost which will translate to higher fuel prices.
-The government, through the Department of Finance, is in the process of finalizing the implementing guidelines.
+The government, through the Department of Finance, has commenced with the implementation of the program.
+Full implementation is expected by 2020.